-After a car accident, you are probably feeling many things: anger, physical pain and general annoyance likely at the top of the list.
+After a car accident, you are probably feeling many things.
+Anger, physical pain and general annoyance are likely at the top of the list.
 To make matters worse, the insurance companies “have a few questions” and might be pressuring you to sign a form or two.
+Take a deep breath.
+Learn more before you are caught off guard.

 Accident Victims Beware!

-Even if you are not ready to deal with questions and forms and all of that yet from the insurance companies, you should be taking steps now to protect yourself from these common mistakes that injury victims often make which can ruin their chances of a good outcome later.
-You’ll want to at least be aware of these issues now, in case the person responsible for causing your injuries (or their insurance company) does not want to accept responsibility.
-Or, the insurance company may make you a ridiculously low offer which can leave you wondering if you are headed for financial ruin.
+Even if you are not ready to deal with the insurance companies, pay attention.
+You should be taking steps now to protect yourself from these common mistakes that injury victims often make which can ruin their chances of a good outcome.
+Do not count on the person responsible for causing your injuries to accept responsibility.
+Even if they do, the insurance company may have other ideas.
+Even if they accept responsibility, the insurance company will probably make you a ridiculously low offer.
+This can leave you wondering if you are headed for financial ruin.
 Don’t let that happen.

 Common Mistakes Injured People Make Following a Car Accident: